Management of autism: Parent-mediated interventions

 Parent-mediated interventions offer support and practical advice to parents of autistic children.
 A 2013 Cochrane Review found that there was no evidence of gains in most of the primary measures of the studies (e.g., the child's adaptive behavior), however there was strong evidence for a positive pattern of change in parent-child interactions.
 There was some uncertain evidence of changes in the child's language and communication.
 A very small number of randomized and controlled studies suggest that parent training can lead to reduced maternal depression, improved maternal knowledge of autism and communication style, and improved child communicative behavior, but due to the design and number of studies available, definitive evidence of effectiveness is not available.
+There is some limited evidence that parental characteristics may impact the effectiveness of parent-mediated interventions.
+A 2026 review hypothesizes a large number of parental characteristics may impact the effectiveness of parent-mediated interventions, but the impact of many of these are yet to be empirically tested.

 Early detection of ASD in children can often occur before a child reaches the age of three years old.
 Methods that target early behavior can influence the quality of life for a child with ASD.
 Parents can learn methods of interaction and behavior management to best assist their child's development.
 A 2013 Cochrance review concluded that there were some improvements when parent intervention was used.

-TEACCH

-Treatment and Education of Autistic and Related Communication Handicapped Children (TEACCH), which has come to be called "structured teaching", emphasises structure by using organized physical environments, predictably sequenced activities, visual schedules and visually structured activities, and structured work/activity systems where each child can practice various tasks.
-Parents are taught to implement the treatment at home.
-A 1998 controlled trial found that children treated with a TEACCH-based home program improved significantly more than a control group.
-A 2013 meta-analysis compiling all the clinical trials of TEACCH indicated that it has small or no effects on perceptual, motor, verbal, cognitive, and motor functioning, communication skills, and activities of daily living.
-There were positive effects in social and maladaptive behavior, but these required further replication due to the methodological limitations of the pool of studies analysed.